Skip to main content

 admin@cvm# genesis restart

-At this point, we can execute the script to reconfigure the external CVM IP.
+At this point, you can execute the script to reconfigure the external CVM IP.
 Due to the files within the CVM that the script interacts with, it needs to be run with elevated privileges:

 admin@cvm# sudo external_ip_reconfig